TristanLeclair/COMP370HW6/README.md

 ### `run_collector.sh`

 Is a useful tool run automatically run the CLI with default values, faster to use than the CLI if running multiple times with different values

+Don't forget to add your api_key to the script

 ### `get_individual_dates.sh`